Copyright © 2023 Alyssa Corso. All rights reserved.

 - Track income, expenses, and taxes.

-10. Stay Current in SEO
+10. Stay current in SEO

 Google algorithm updates, AI integration, and evolving search behavior mean constant learning is essential.
 Follow industry news, join SEO communities, and keep testing strategies on your own projects.

-Final Thoughts
+Final thoughts

 Becoming an SEO consultant is more than knowing how to optimize a site — it’s about solving real business problems and building trust through results.